Purpose of Triggers in SQL Server

 Triggers are used for several purposes:

-- Produce additional checking during insert, update or delete operations on the affected table.
+• Produce additional checking during insert, update, or delete operations on the affected table.

 Maybe you think you can achieve the same result in an application with a stored procedure that handles data modifications like inserts and updates.
-You can use the stored procedure, but in such case you will not be able to log changes that were made directly into the database without using the stored procedures.
+You can use the stored procedure, but in such a case, you will not be able to log changes that were made directly into the database without using the stored procedures.

 Additional Information